jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Storage/Strorage-Overview.md

 # Storage Overview
-The instance of JD Cloud provides different types and combinable data storage devices.
+The instance of JD Cloud & AI provides different types and combinable data storage devices.
 Storage devices of different types and capacities have different performance and price, which are applicable to different scenarios.
 According to different dimensions, they can be divided into the following categories:
 <table>
    <tr>
       <td> Dimension  </td>